TitansProductions/tp_libs/README.md

 1. When opening the zip file, open `tp_libs-main` directory folder and inside there will be another directory folder which is called as `tp_libs`, this directory folder is the one that should be exported to your resources (The folder which contains `fxmanifest.lua`).

 2. Add `ensure tp_libs` after your core essentials (core, characters & inventory) in the resources.cfg or server.cfg, depends where your scripts are located.

+# README

+The specified Libs script requires a Framework as dependency, **DO NOT** ensure it before the Framework scripts, especially the Framework Base scripts but ensure it **LAST**.